Veterans Education Benefits

 - Must be enrolled in more than half-time.

-- One class must be a complete classroom class.
+- One class per term must be in-person or hybrid/blended.

 - If all classes are exclusively online, you will receive $825 for full-time enrollment.